Ryouh/Feats-Revisited/Feats.md

 ### Social Adaptation

 Since you are a being of two worlds have no problem fitting in wherever you go.
-You gain the following benefits:

 * Once during a long rest, you can switch one Charisma based skill proficiency to another Charisma based skill proficiency.
 * You gain advantage on Charisma checks to pass as a local.